davmac314/dasynq/doc/USAGE.md

         }
     };

-    MyFdWatcher my_fd_watcher;
+    my_fd_watcher my_fd_watcher;
     my_fd_watcher.addWatch(my_loop, fd, IN_EVENTS);

 (To watch for output readiness, use OUT_EVENTS instead of IN_EVENTS).

-The above may look strange, as it makes use of the _curiously recurring template pattern_ - that is, the fd_watcher_impl template class which your watcher derives from is parameterised by the type of your watcher itself!
-Although it may take a little getting used to, this allows the base class to call the fd_event(...) callback function directly without requiring it to be declared _virtual_, thereby avoiding the cost of a dynamic dispatch.
+The above may look strange, as it makes use of the _curiously recurring template pattern_ - that is, the `fd_watcher_impl` template class which your watcher derives from is parameterised by the type of your watcher itself!
+Although it may take a little getting used to, this allows the base class to call the `fd_event(...)` callback function directly without requiring it to be declared `virtual`, thereby avoiding the cost of a dynamic dispatch.

 A watcher is normally disabled during the processing of the callback method (and must not be re-enabled until the callback method has finished executing, if there may be other threads polling